 In my blog a couple of weeks ago I said that the reality is you can’t avoid struggles because, in Mark’s words, happiness requires struggles.
 The very act of overcoming your challenges and achieving your goals is what makes you happy.
 Not the destination.
 When we get to the destination, we look ahead at what’s next.
 The question he poses then is, not what do you want, what is your vision and goals but rather, what are you prepared to struggle for?

 Quitting to pursue other opportunities to avoid all struggles is a myth.
 You will encounter struggles with whatever choices you make because, in Mark’s words, everything worthwhile “comes with an inherent sacrifice”.
-But, when you choose a path, knowing that struggles will come with that choice, overcoming them is what brings you happiness and fulfillment.
+But, when you choose a path, knowing that struggles will come with that choice, overcoming them is what brings you happiness and fulfilment.